 - Transform - Disable "Uniform Scaling" and and stretch the noise horizontally.

 - Offset Turbulence - Offset the texture.
-You can leave this as default.
-But I found animating them moving slowly give the impression of moving water.
+Animating the offset value give the impression of moving water.

 - Evolution - You must animate this value for the noise animation, else it will stay static.

-Water glitter and sparkle effectGlitter effect can be achieve using a particle system in 2 steps.
+Water Sparkle Glitter effectGlitter effect can be achieve using a particle system emit only on a flat axis.

-- Set particle emitter only emit in 2 axis.
-In this case, the water level.
+- Set particle emitter to emit in two axis, the water level.

-- Disable physic. no velocity and gravity (maybe very minimal)
+- Disable physic.
+Bo velocity and gravity are needed. (maybe very minimal)

 - Birth Rate - How many particles.